katiekeegan/website/content/authors/admin/_index.md

 Hello!

-I am a third-year undergraduate studying applied math.
+I am a third-year undergraduate working on research in machine learning and computational data analysis.

-I plan on applying to PhD programs in applied math, data science, and artificial intelligence in Fall 2021.
+I plan on applying to PhD programs in Fall 2021.

 My extracurricular passions include accessibility and equity in K-12 education, languages/linguistics, scuba diving, and flying!
 I love the broader perspective that seeing the world from the sky brings.